Laminitis in horses 101: Key information for all horse owners

 The diet

 The most common cause of laminitis is the horse's diet.
 Excessive sugars and starches, either in the horse's hard feed or pasture (or both!), can lead to inflammation in the laminae.
-This can happen fairly quickly too - some horses only need an hour or two on lush spring grass, and straight away you can feel a digital pulse in their feet.
+This can happen fairly quickly too - some horses only need an hour or two on lush spring grass, and soon after you can feel a digital pulse in their feet.

 Other causes of laminitis in horses

-There are other causes of laminitis too, such as stress and trauma, that can cause supporting limb laminitis, for example.
-Wormers can also cause the laminae to become inflamed, as can ingesting certain toxins, such as black walnut shavings.
-Overweight horses are at a higher risk of laminitis, due to the excessive strain on their hooves.
+There are other causes of laminitis too, such as stress and trauma, which can cause supporting limb laminitis, for example.
+Wormers or vaccines can also cause the laminae to become inflamed, as can ingesting certain toxins, such as black walnut shavings.
+Cortisone injections are a common cause of laminitis.
+A mare may suffer a retained placenta during birthing of their foal, which can lead to laminitis.
+All these causes are far fewer in numbers however, than the purely diet and lifestyle induced cases.

 Early warning signs of laminitis

-Another sure tell-tale sign of inflammation in the laminae ( and this can happen even before any of the above mentioned things) is a "puffy" coronet band, leading to an event line as the hoof grows.
+Another sure tell-tale sign of inflammation in the laminae (and this can happen even before any of the above mentioned things) is a "puffy" coronet band, leading to an event line as the hoof grows.
 When the laminae gets inflamed, the coronet band raises up.
 On a healthy hoof, the coronet band should be a smooth transition between the hairy leg and the hoof wall.
 If you slide your finger over the area and feel a distinct bump over the coronet band, that tells you that there's at least a low level of inflammation going on - this is the time to take action, not later!
+There is a difference between a saturated coronet band due to wet weather, and an inflamed one.

 Event lines on the hoof are proof of historical inflammation in the hoof.
 Since the hoof grows approximately 10mm a month, you can date the inflammation by measuring how far down the highest ring is from the coronet band.
 If it's 20mm down, that means the laminitic episode was approximately 2 months ago.